 On February 15, 2021 Montero made a payment of US\$50,000 as part of the earn in agreement to the owner of the Isabella East exploitation mining concessions.
-A further amount of US\$100,000 is due to be paid by August 2021 with a remaining US\$250,000 to be paid by August, 2022 to acquire and 85% interest in the Isabella East concessions.
-Discussions are taking place with the owner to amend the option payment period.
-Due to poor drilling results the Company has elected not to make the August 31, 2021 US\$100,000 payment.
-Attempts to renegotiate more favourable terms have not yet been completed and the Company may lose its earn-in rights to the Isabella East property on August 31, 2021.
+A further amount of US\$100,000 was due to be paid by August 2021 with a remaining US\$250,000 to be paid by August, 2022 to acquire and 85% interest in the Isabella East concessions.
+The Company was unable to renegotiate more favorable terms due to poor initial drilling results and terminated the earn-in agreement and rights to the Isabella East property on August 31, 2021.